 This is the solution that keeps me completely addicted and that I believe meets the practical needs of decorating our houses with beautiful flowers with the sustainability factor, not to mention they're maintenance-free!
 Let's see their carbon footprint in comparison to fresh flowers:

 The industry of preserved flowers is blooming as so many professionals have discovered the advantages of preserved vs. fresh.
 The biggest industry producers can be found in each continent and the preservation process is made on-site, this means that the flowers can be bought directly from the producer, which already minimizes the transport involved.
-Moreover, preserved flowers do not need to be refrigerated, storaged in certain conditions nor require time-sensitive deliveries, they can travel at their own pace, greatly reducing greenhouse gas emissions.
+Moreover, preserved flowers do not need to be refrigerated, nor stored in certain conditions, they do not require time-sensitive deliveries, they can travel at their own pace, greatly reducing greenhouse gas emissions.
 They arrive safely, fresh and as beautiful as at departure.

 In order to guarantee the success of the stabilization process (more info in our post on preservation techniques), the original flowers must be as healthy and clean as possible.
 This means that the use of pesticides is not even an option.